 \subsubsection{Perfect gas}

-\textbf{Test 1} is the Sod shock tube test case with a biatomic perfect gas in the compressible regime.
+\textbf{Test 1} is the Sod shock tube test case with a bi-atomic perfect gas in the compressible regime.
 The solution of the RP consists of a rarefaction, a contact discontinuity and a shock wave.
 Since the test is situated in the compressible regime, we apply an acoustic CFL condition with $\nu_{ac} = 0.9$.
-For {scheme} IM1 we divide the computational domain in $N=2000$ grid cells and for {scheme} IM2 into $N=1000$ grid cells.
-This results in the same amount of computational time, since {scheme} IM2 consists of two stages.
-Furthermore we apply a minmod reconstruction in the explicit diffusion of {scheme} IM2 to obtain a fully second order scheme in space and time.
-The numerical results are given in \cref{fig:Sod} and are in good agreement with the exact solution of the RP. {Schemes} IM1 and IM2 both capture all waves accurately with the correct shock strength and speed, whereas {scheme} IM2 is more accurate on the contact wave than {scheme} IM1. {For a comparison of the results with the fully coupled scheme \eqref{eq:RelaxingScheme} given in \cite{AbbIolPup2017}, see Fig. 7 in \cite{AbbIolPup2017}.}
+For scheme IM1 we divide the computational domain in $N=1000$ grid cells to have the same discretization in space than the results of the fully coupled relaxing scheme \eqref{eq:RelaxingScheme} presented in \cite{AbbIolPup2017} in Fig. 7.
+For the second order scheme IM2 the computational domain is divided into $N=500$ grid cells.
+This results in the same amount of computational time, since scheme IM2 consists of two stages.
+Furthermore we apply a minmod reconstruction in the explicit diffusion of scheme IM2 to obtain a fully second order scheme in space and time.
+The numerical results are given in Figure \ref{fig:Sod} and are in good agreement with the exact solution of the RP.
+Schemes IM1 and IM2 both capture all waves accurately with the correct shock strength and speed, whereas scheme IM2 is more accurate on the contact wave than scheme IM1.
+Moreover, our first order scheme IM1 is in good agreement with the fully coupled relaxing scheme \eqref{eq:RelaxingScheme} presented in \cite{AbbIolPup2017}.